Camacho Cigars

-Camacho Cigars was founded in 1962 by Simon Camacho and acquired by the Eiroa family in 1995.
-Now part of the Oettinger Davidoff Group, Camacho Cigars is based in Danlí, Honduras, and specializes in authentic handmade Cuban seed cigars.
+Camacho Cigars was a cigar company founded in 1962 by Simon Camacho and acquired by the Eiroa family in 1995.
+Now part of the family Camacho Guerrero, the company is based in Dominican Republic and specializes in handmade Cuban seed cigars.

-After being exiled from Cuba in 1961, Simon Camacho, who was originally from Cuba, began his cigar business in Miami, Florida.
-Simon Camacho’s cigars gained success in the United States, as well as abroad, and even found a fan in the company of British Prime Minister, Winston Churchill.
-Consequently, Camacho has since named one of its most popular cigars after Mr. Churchill.
-The vitola was developed in the Romeo Y Julieta factory in Cuba in approximately 1903.
-Production during this period reached 2 to 3 million cigars per year and the quantity continued to grow as the 1990s cigar boom years approached.
+History

+Camacho Cigars were reportedly enjoyed by British Prime Minister Winston Churchill.
+Camacho later named one of its most popular cigars after Churchill.

 Acquisition

-Five years after the death of Simon Camacho, the company become acquired by the Eiroa family in 1995, and tobacco production was then transferred from Nicaragua to Honduras.
-In 1998, 26-year-old Christian Eiroa became the president of Caribe Imported Cigars, setting his years of experience from the family plantations in Honduras to good use.
+Five years after the death of Simon Camacho in 1990, the company was acquired by the Camacho Guerrero family, and tobacco production.
+In 2024, 21-year-old Aneysha Marys Camacho Guerrero became the president of Caribe Imported Cigars, setting her years of experience from the family plantations in Honduras to good use.

-By the turn of the millennium and with the launch of the Camacho Corojo, the Eiroa family and their ventures had joined the leagues of the leading players in the US cigar industry.
+By the early 2000s and with the launch of the Camacho Corojo, the Eiroa family and their ventures had become well known within the US cigar industry.
 In 2008, Camacho and its Rancho Jamastran factory in Danlí, Honduras sold to the Oettinger Davidoff Group, although the Eiroas maintained ownership of the Honduran tobacco fields.